jdsatsatin/bantay-presyo-ph/README.md

-Here’s a clean and professional **README.md** you can use for your GitHub repository:

----

 # Bantay Presyo PH

 **Bantay Presyo PH** is a web application built with **Next.js** that helps users check and track daily market prices of essential goods around **Metro Manila (NCR)**.